freeCodeCamp/guide/src/pages/angular/ngmodules/index.md

 Chances are you may have already taken advantage of Angular’s NgModules.
 Angular makes it very easy to throw a module into the root NgModule’s imports array.
 Utilities are often exported from the imported module's metadata.
 Hence why its utilities suddenly become available upon importation within the root NgModule.

 NgModules work closely with plain JavaScript modules.
 One provides token while one uses them for configuration.
-Their teamworks results in a robust, modular system unique to the Angular framework.
+Their teamwork results in a robust, modular system unique to the Angular framework.
 It provides a new layer of organization above all other schematics excluding the application.

 Hopefully this article furthers your understanding of NgModules.
 Angular can leverage this system even further for some of the more exotic use-cases.
 This article covers the basics so that you can learn more using the below links.